discrete_optimization.maximum_independent_set package

 Parameters:

-filename – file in the dimacs format
+filename – path to the input file using dimacs format

 Returns: a MisProblem instance

-discrete_optimization.maximum_independent_set.parser.dimacs_parser_nx(filename: str)[source]
+discrete_optimization.maximum_independent_set.parser.dimacs_parser_nx(filename: str)

 From a file in dimacs format, initialise a MisProblem instance.